ctrlc0ctrlv/RB87_DETECTION_IMAGING_TIME_REDUCTION/README.md

 Prefer using `conda` over than `pip` to avoid packages conflicts

 Run script `setup_conda_env_with_jupyter_kernel.sh` to install the conda `rb87_detection_env` environment with all required dependencies (based on `requirements.txt`).
 Also this script adds new Jupyter kernel, so that the Jupyter notebook could be executed (tested on both Jupyter Lab and Visual Studio Code).
+Then restart the shell/VSCode to update Jupyter kernels list.

 You can also use `requirements.txt` to install all the packages using `pip`, but good performance is not guaranteed.